isaackoi/Top-100-UFO-Cases/_pages/ufo-top-100.md

 If ufologists wrote books solely with the objective of presenting the best available evidence, then the most frequently discussed cases would be the ones that the most authors regarded as the best cases.

 Clearly this method of compiling a list of the “top” cases is biased in favour of older cases.
 The older the case, the more books have been published since that case.
 Thus, an incident in 1947 discussed in 20% of UFO books published since that date will rank higher than an incident in, say, 1999 which has been discussed in 100% of the relevant sample of UFO books published since that date.
 Also, since my sample of UFO/SETI books is limited to those in English, there is a strong bias in favour of books by authors from the USA and the United Kingdom (who, in turn, appear to have a strong bias in favour of writing about cases from the USA and the United Kingdom).

-Now (in 2025) I have used Artificial Intelligence software to produce summaries of the information available about each of these 100 cases and to illustrate relevant pages.
-(I have, so far, resisted the temptation to edit these pages as this website is just a first experiment with using a self-improving AI system).

 It should be noted that I am not suggesting that UFO books are in fact written solely with the objective of presenting the best available evidence.